What's in this article?

 Is it time for a new boiler?

-Since a faulty diverter valve is a common issue in boilers which are old as mould, it may be time to consider having a new one installed.
+Since a faulty diverter valve is a common issue in boilers that are old as mould, it may be time to consider having a new one installed.

 Old as mould boilers, especially those that have passed their warranty period are increasingly likely to experience faults and need expensive repairs.